Three-time Breast Cancer Survivor

 When she had her annual mammogram 16 years later–in April 2010—she was surprised when doctors found a suspicious spot in her left breast.
 “I had thought all was well.
 My brain left me.
 I was at the point where your brain shuts down and you excuse yourself.”

-Dr. Soori told her the cancer behind her left nipple was not a reoccurrence, but a new cancer.
+Dr. Soori told her cancer behind her left nipple was not a reoccurrence, but new cancer.
 “I didn’t want to grow any more cancers,” Brooks said.
 She knew what she had to do.
 “I believe I’m one of the few patients to survive all these years and all my original doctors are all still here.
 We were all here together.
 I wanted a bilateral mastectomy.”